Grenouil/REDI/README.md

 #>  8 2022-12-25   49.1  49.7   0.05
 #>  9 2022-12-24   52.6  49.7   0.05
 #> 10 2022-12-23   NA    49.5   0.05
-#> # ... with 1,088 more rows
+#> # i 1,088 more rows
 ```

 ## Detailed workflow

-For an advanced use of the package, here is a quick step-by-step guide.
+For a advanced use of the package, here is a quick step-by-step guide.

 ### Data simulation